spapas/spapas.github.io/content/easy-immutable-objects.rst

 the toy examples.
 Actually, drilling down into complex immutable objects and returning new ones that have some values changed  is a well-known problem in the functional world and has already a solution called "lenses".
-This is a funny name but it more or less means that you use a lens to look at exactly the value you want and modify it.
+This is a funny name but it more or less means that you use a magnifying lens to look at exactly the value you want and modify or retrieve it.
 The problem with lenses is that although they solve the problem I mention is that if you want to use them you'll need to dive deep into functional programming and also you'll need to include an extra library to your project (even if you only want this specific capability).

 For completeness, here's the `the docs on lens`_ from Ramda_ which is a well known Javascript functional library.
 This needs you to understand what is ``prop``, what is ``assoc`` and then how to use the lens with ``view``, ``set`` and ``over``.
 For me, these are way too much things to remember for such a specific thing.
-Yes if I wanted to fully use Ramda or a similar library I'd be delighted to use all these techniques - however most people prefer to stick with more familiar (and more procodural) concepts.
+Also, notice that the minified version of Ramda is around 45 kb which is not small.
+Yes, if I wanted to fully use Ramda or a similar library I'd be delighted to use all these techniques and include it as a dependency - however most people prefer to stick with more familiar (and more procedural) concepts.

 The helpers I'm going to present here are more or less a poor man's lens, i.e you will be able to use the basic functionality of a lens but...